Directory of U.S. Military Rockets and Missiles

 ZGQM-173A

-The GQM-173 consists of a subsonic winged "cruise bus", which releases a supersonic "sprint vehicle" for terminal approach.
-The all-new bus is designed by ATK, while subcontractor Composites Engineering Inc. (CEi) will provide the "sprint vehicle".
-The latter will be based on the GQM-163 Coyote target vehicle, for which CEi builds the front end.
+The GQM-173 consisted of a subsonic winged "cruise bus", which released a supersonic "sprint vehicle" for terminal approach.
+The all-new bus was designed by ATK, while subcontractor Composites Engineering Inc. (CEi) provided the "sprint vehicle".
+The latter was based on the GQM-163 Coyote target vehicle, for which CEi builds the front end.

 Specifications